halhen/shoutcast-search/documentation.md

 * To adjust the search
   Getting the search can be a little tricky. shoutcast-search prints debug information about the search to help you get it right.

-* To manually cho0se between the stations.
+* To manually choose between the stations.
   In verbose mode, the stations are listed with more information.
 This allows you to browse the hits and manually copy the URL for whatever station you want to listen to.

-An example of verbose output is listed below.
+An example of verbose output:

-    $ shoutcast-search --verbose --limit=2 --random --genre=ambient
+    $ shoutcast-search --verbose --sort=rn2l --genre=ambient
     Search summary
     ------------------------------
     Keywords: